dmuth/splunk-network-health-check/README.md

 - `-e "TARGETS=google.com cnn.com 8.8.8.8 1.1.1.1"` - Specify hosts to ping
 - `-e TZ=EST5EDT` - Specify the timezone of the container (UTC by default)
 - `-e SPLUNK_PASSWORD=password` - Set a non-default password.
 You WILL do this if you run this in a production environment.
-- `-e INTERACTIVE=1 -it` - If you want an itneractive shell.

 ## What's Splunk?